 When your pup starts his/her growing spurts, a good quality Large breed puppy food is in order.
 This normally has glucosamine in it, which helps with joint and bone growth.

 We also feel that dogs, especially larger dogs, should be allowed to mature significantly before being spayed/neutered.
 Your dog should be old enough to be considered balanced both physically and mentally.
-Generally speaking, this balance isn’t achieved until a dog has reached at least one year of age.

-You WILL have a spay/neuter contract, we just allow more time for the dog to mature......14 months old.
+You WILL have a spay/neuter contract, we just allow more time for the dog to mature......10 months old.
 Bone cancer, abnormal bone growth and development, and a higher rate of ACL ruptures...not to mention hip displasia problems due to leg length and growth issues have neen atributed to spaying/neuering too young.
 I want my puppies to live a long & healthy life just as much as you do.

 Here are some additional resources about health testing: